polywrap/wrap/spec/wrap.md

 # WRAP Specification

+WRAP defines a set of standards for creating extensible packages that can run on any platform.
+The core principles of WRAP are:
+- Portability
+- Extensibility
+- Composability
+- Security

+## WRAP package
+WRAP package is a collection that contains a WRAP manifest, a Wasm module and optional resource files.

+### WRAP manifest
+The WRAP manifest is a MessagePack encoded binary file that contains metadata about a WRAP package.
+The metadata consists of the following:
+- Version of the WRAP specification
+- Name of the WRAP package
+- Application Binary Interface (ABI)

+### WRAP module
-WRAP defines the rules for bi-directional communication between a Host and a Wasm module by defining the processes of invocation and subinvocation.
-It makes use of Host allocated Wasm shared memory to pass encoded buffers between the Host and the Wasm module.
+The WRAP module is a Wasm module that allows for bi-directional communication between the Host and itself by defining the processes of invocation and subinvocation.

+It makes use of Host allocated shared memory to pass encoded buffers between the Host and the Wasm module.

 The Wasm module must define the following imports and exports:

 #### Exports
-- `_invoke: (bufferLen: u32) => u32`
+- `_invoke: (optBufLen: u32) => u32`
+    - Used for invoking functions defined in the Wasm module.
+    - *Params:*
-    - sends the length of input buffer to Wasm module and it returns the length and the ptr to the new 8 byte long response buffer which contains length of the result buffer + pointer to the result buffer
+        - `optBufLen(u32)` is the length of the encoded invocation options buffer
+    - *Returns(u32):* the 8 byte long response buffer which contains length of the result buffer + pointer to the result buffer

 #### Imports
-- `__subinvoke: (bufferPtr: u32, bufferLen: u32) => u32`
+- `__subinvoke: (optBufPtr: u32, optBufLen: u32) => u32`
+    - Used for subinvoking functions defined in the Host.
+    - *Params:*
+        - `optBufPtr(u32)` is the pointer to the encoded subinvocation options buffer
+        - `optBufLen(u32)` is the length of the encoded subinvocation options buffer
-    - Allows sending any buffer from the Wasm module to the host.
-Host returns the length of the result buffer to the Wasm module.
+    - *Returns(u32):* the length of the subinvocation result buffer
 - `__fill_buffer: (bufferPtr: u32) => void`
-    - Fills the buffer at given buffer pointer with the data host wants to send to the Wasm module
+    - A helper function that copies a prepared buffer, of the data host needs to send to the Wasm module, to the provided pointer (`bufferPtr`) in shared memory.
+    - *Params:*
+        - `bufferPtr(u32)` is pointer to the empty allocated buffer in shared memory.

-### Invocation
+#### Invocation

 Invocation is a process of calling any functions defined in the Wasm module directly from the Host.